ncatlab/nlab-content/pages/264.md

 * the functor $Q^* : Func(Ho(C),A) \to Func(C,A)$ is a [[full and faithful functor]].

-The second condition implies that the functor $F_Q$ in the first condition is unique within unique isomorphism.
+The second condition implies that the functor $F_Q$ in the first condition is unique up to unique isomorphism.

 #Properties#

-* If it exists, the homotopy category $Ho(C)$ is unique within [[equivalence of categories]].
+* If it exists, the homotopy category $Ho(C)$ is unique up to [[equivalence of categories]].

 # Remarks #